leonardoce/guisim/README.md

 The total tension is calculated with the tension of every string, and the stretch factor over the intended tension.

+This is useful to check how your strings will react with a different tuning and/or a different scale length, and will give an indication of the difference between the work tension the string was designed for and the one you'll adopt.

+We don't take into account the actual **anharmonicity Constant** of the materials used to build the string but just the variation on the string tension, and we don't take into account the actual breaking tension of the string.

 ## References